Mara (film): Plot

-Kate goes to talk with Dr. Ellis, who disbelieves in Mara, explaining that sleep paralysis demons can appear based on a person's culture.
-Later that night, Dougie's generator dies, stopping his alarm clocks; at the same time, Kate enters the third stage and Mara places her hands around Kate's neck.
+Kate goes to talk with Dr. Ellis, who disbelieves in Mara.
+Later that night, Dougie's generator dies, stopping his alarm clocks; at the same time, Mara places her hands around Kate's neck, pushing her to stage 3.

-The following day, Kate gets a call from Dougie; he is on stage four.
-Afraid to fall asleep, he attempts to cut off his eyelids before Kate intervenes and takes him to Dr. Ellis.
-They keep him in a special room to be monitored and give him an anesthetic to make him sleep.
+Dougie calls Kate, informing her he is on stage 4.
+Kate takes him to Dr. Ellis, who keep him in a special room to be monitored and give him an anesthetic to make him sleep.
 He reveals that he accidentally killed innocent people while in the war.
 That night, Mara kills Dougie.
 She also turns Kate's left eye completely red before Dr. Ellis pulls her from the paralysis.

-After the police arrive, McCarthy and Kate get word that Sophie is also suffering from Mara, already in the fourth stage.
+McCarthy and Kate learn that Sophie is also suffering from Mara, already in the fourth stage.
 Determined to stop Mara, Kate returns to Dougie's shack and makes a graph of all the victims, attempting to put together the link between them.
 After finding Dougie's war memorabilia, she begins to put the pieces together: Dougie's killing innocents in the war, Saul's causing his mother's death, Mr. Wynsfeld's affair, Helena blaming herself for their divorce, and Kate blaming herself for Helena's death.
 McCarthy reveals that Takahashi was a chef at a primary school, and caused 38 kids to die by ingesting contaminated fish.
 Sophie blames herself for Helena's incarceration.
 Kate realizes the link: Mara targets people overcome with guilt over things they've done.

 Kate attempts to reach the hospital to save Sophie.
 After falling asleep, she enters the fourth stage (both eyes completely red) and begins to see Mara while awake.
 At the hospital, she finds Sophie in sleep paralysis and attempts to wake her while trying to keep Mara from killing her.
 Mara suddenly disappears and the redness disappears from Sophie's eyes.
 Sophie explains she never blamed Kate for her mother.
 After deeming her safe, Kate falls asleep.
 When she awakes, she is confronted by Helena blaming Kate for her death; Kate hasn't let go of her guilt.
 Kate awakens in sleep paralysis, and the movie ends with Mara lunging at her.